 Warming up can help you detect if you’re not yet ready to sing and what a perfect time to make some adjustments early on if necessary.
 Lightly singing your song backstage can let you know if you have a dry throat or dehydrated.
 It’s kinda like a batter taking practice swings before standing in front of the pitcher in baseball, making sure the muscles are not tight or sore.

-Another option is to just hum or do lip and tongue trills, which will be more in-depth the next few days in future articles.
+Another option is to just hum or do lip and tongue trills, which will be more in-depth over the next few days in future articles.

 Suddenly using your head voice without warming up can make you dizzy or experience some sort of a headache.
 So, take this to heart.

 Here’s a vocal warmup exercise from Jacob’s Vocal Academy’s YouTube channel.

 It Reduces Stress and Anxiety

 Warming up is not just about doing vocal exercises.
 I’ve mentioned a little bit about physical exercises above, but this also includes some stretching and mental preparation (more on this later in a separate section).
 Singers don’t need the intensive stretching that athletes do.

 Here are some things you can do’): rolling your shoulders, tilting your neck side to side, front and back, dropping your jaw, bending your torso up and down, and shaking your limbs are enough.
 Know that stretching can reduce stress and anxiety, relax your body, and take away stiffness.

 Another warm-up that effectively reduces stress and anxiety is breathing exercises.
 Slowly and deeply inhaling and exhaling can relax your body.
 Be sure to use your diaphragm as you do this.
 Do this for a minute or two.

 I’ve already said that singing at your best can be demanding for your vocal mechanisms.
 I can never stress that enough.